Olive-spotted hummingbird: Movement

 The olive-spotted hummingbird is generally sedentary but makes some local dispersal.

 Feeding

 The olive-spotted hummingbird forages for nectar at flowering plants of at least 10 families.
 In addition to feeding on nectar it gleans insects from foliage.

 Breeding

 The olive-spotted hummingbird's breeding season is not known.
-It makes a cup nest of soft plant material and fibers bound with spiderweb with lichen on the outside.
+It makes a cup nest of soft plant material and fibers bound with spiderwebs with lichen on the outside.
 The female incubates the clutch of two eggs for 14 to 15 days and fledging occurs about 20 days after hatch.

 Vocalization

 The olive-spotted hummingbird's song is "a monotonous series of multisyllabic notes, e.g. 'cliCHEW cliCHEW cliCHEW...'" and its calls include "a sharp 'seek', a wiry 'seeuee', a rich chatter and a hard 'tcht'."

 Status

 The IUCN has assessed the olive-spotted hummingbird as being of Least Concern, though its population size and trend are unknown.
 No immediate threats have been identified.
 It is considered rare to fairly common at different points along the river system.